pypa/virtualenv/docs/user_guide.rst

 For a list of shells we provide activators see :option:`activators`.
 The location of these is right alongside the Python
 executables: usually ``Scripts`` folder on Windows, ``bin`` on POSIX.
 They are called ``activate``, plus an extension that's specific per activator, with no extension for Bash.
-You can invoke them, usally by source-ing them.
+You can invoke them, usually by source-ing them.
 The source command might vary by shell - e.g. on Bash it’s ``source`` (or ``.``):

 .. code-block:: console